This article discusses how to use VLANs with UniFi products. Find a link to an introductory article on VLANs in the

 As with UAPs, you can use VLANs with USW.
 By default your ports are set to all, so it'll have a native subnet (ideally 1), and then the rest will be tagged.
 VLANs need to be defined in the UniFi controller under Settings>Networks.
 To simply set up a VLAN you would set a network as VLAN only.

 You can create network profiles within the switch properties window.
 You go to Configuration>Networks/VLANs.
 Currently UniFi switch is difference in the sense that you can tag VLAN 1 on a port.

 The UniFi switch is currently the only device where you can tag VLAN 1 if needed.
 The default LAN network in the controller is VLAN 1.
 So to tag it, you would create a custom profile and tag it.
 VLAN 1 is the default LAN network in Settings > Networks in a fresh controller.

-In UniFi controller v5 support for RADIUS controlled VLANs will also be added to USW.
-First you have to enable 802.1x control, then you can enable RADIUS controlled VLANs.
+In UniFi controller v5 support for RADIUS controlled VLANs has been added.
+First you have to enable 802.1x control, and choose a RADIUS profile.
 This is found under the switch properties Window>Configuration>Services.
 You then need to either create a new RADIUS profile, with it RADIUS VLAN enabled for the switch, or make sure it's enabled on an existing profile.